quephird/quartzite-test/README.md

 ## Description

-This started out as an experiment involving the Quartztite library to see if it fit the needs of another project.
+This started out as an experiment involving the Quartzite library to see if it fit the needs of another project.
 Specifically, we needed the following features:

 * A simple way to invoke jobs asychronously and on demand, not requiring any scheduling configuration such as cron.
 * A built-in way of storing job state in the database so that it could be queried later even if the application was restarted.